Retirement Living Hub

 Do I need to be spiritual or religious to meditate?

-No, meditation and mindfulness are secular practices and do not require any specific religious or spiritual beliefs.
 While these practices have roots in various traditions, modern mindfulness is often taught and practiced in a secular context, focusing on universal aspects of human experience like attention, awareness, and compassion.
 You can integrate them into your life regardless of your personal beliefs.

 Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Before starting any new exercise program or making significant changes to your activity level, please consult with your healthcare provider, especially if you have chronic health conditions or concerns about physical limitations.